 Mr. Taketa has served as a member of our Board of Directors since March 2019 and on the Board of Directors of our insurance subsidiaries since October 2018.
 Mr. Taketa serves as President of Taketa Capital Corporation, where he has worked since September 2018.
 Previously, Mr. Taketa served as Chief Executive Officer and President of York Risk Services Group, Inc., from January 2014 through September 2018, previously holding the positions of Chief Operating Officer, Chief Strategy Officer, and President at numerous York divisions and subsidiaries since 2006.
 Prior to joining York, Mr. Taketa served as the Chief Executive Officer of Southern California Risk Management Associates and an associate at DLA Piper LLP.
-In addition, Mr. Taketa serves on the Board of Directors of Veritone, Inc. (NASDAQ: VERI), and several private companies.
+In addition, Mr. Taketa serves on the Board of Directors of Veritone, Inc. (NASDAQ:VERI), and several private companies.
+Mr. Taketa is a member of the Strategic Advisory Board of Genstar Capital, a private equity investment firm.
+He is also a member of the Board of Trustees of the Hoag Hospital Foundation and previously serviced on the Hoag Memorial Hospital Board.
 Mr. Taketa earned his B.A. in Economics from Colgate University and his J.D. from Stanford Law School.